utep-cs-systems-courses/project-0-asciiart-dianasramz/README.md

 - 8x12font.c: defines the bitmaps of an 8x12 font (8 rows, 12 cols).
 Each row is stored bitmap of types char.

 # Pleae try to be polite and respectful
-  Java's coding style are subtly different from C's.
+  Java's coding styles are subtly different from C's.
-  These styles were developed for pragmatic reasons.
+  These styles developed for both pragmatic and idiosyncratic reasons.
   It's rude (and unprofessional) to ignore others' cultural norms.
   Generosity and sensitivity are universally appreciated.

-Please observe the following standard C coding practices in this program:
+Please observe the following standard C coding practices:
 - Multiple related functions are defined in the same source file (e.g. draw_shapes.c).
   Otherwise a project would contain an overwhelming number of files.
 - Type definitions are collected in just a few (in this case one) include file (draw.h).